-You may borrow up to 10% of the total shares in the Credit Union at that time, but it depends on security offered, ability to repay, and other credit factors.
+You may borrow up to 10% (or 20% if your credit score is above 600) of the total shares in the Credit Union at that time, but it depends on security offered, ability to repay, and other credit factors.

 19. WHAT KINDS OF LOANS DOES THE CREDIT UNION APPROVE?

 The credit union offers secured and unsecured loans.
 Unsecured loans, such as signature loans usually have higher interest rates.
 Secured loans — Example - Such as auto loans are usually at a lower rate of interest.